phifertoo/solace-chromatic/README.md

 ## Authentication Flow

 Firebase Authentication with Google provider is integrated into the application for user authentication.
-Users are authenticated using their Google accounts, ensuring a seamless and familiar login experience.
+Users are authenticated using their Google accounts and passing a jwt from the front end that is verified by firebase on the backend.
+When the user logs in we store the jwt in local storage and when the user logs out, the jwt is removed from local storage.

 ## State Management